Tag: politics

 What are you relying on?
 This is a question that we each need to ourselves on a regular (if not daily) basis.
 It becomes easy to slip into relying on something without realizing it.

 In industries such as manufacturing, timber, construction where safety is a big issue, it can be easy to fall into ease.
-As organizations create stronger safety programs and better safety equipment, workers can grow into a sense of comfort.
+As organizations create stronger safety programs and better safety equipment, workers can into a sense of comfort.
 Then they may overly rely on their safety equipment.
 Then they make mistakes that endanger themselves, , and the successful completion of their jobs.

-This can also be seen when people spend lots of (often more than they make) to have a good .
+This can also be seen when people spend lots of money (often more than they make) to have a good .
 This somewhat works when the economy is going well, but things happen, and economies weaken.

-This can also be seen in , from local to international, as people make assumptions about their supporters or even their countries as they move around and make deals.
+This can also be seen in , from local to international, as people make assumptions about their supporters or even their countries as they around and make deals.

 It is also seen in the church.
 While the apparent dominance of the Moral Majority of the 1980s–1990s indicated that the “church” was strong, it showed that the church had lost its way.
-The church relied on politics and to make a difference, rather than the and grace of Jesus.
-As the church becomes culturally sidelined, there is a growing awareness of not just the earthly power lost, but also the gained and the power from on high that comes with it.
+The church relied on politics and to make a difference, rather than the love and of Jesus.
+As the church becomes culturally sidelined, there is a growing awareness of not just the earthly power lost, but also the freedom gained and the power from on high that comes with it.

 The Jews understood and venerated their ancestors, particularly Abraham and Israel.
 They venerated Moses as the Prophet of the Most High.
 They had the Law.